Adding a Step to your running Cluster

 - Action on failure: Select Continue (If the processing fails continuing will allow basic debugging, reconfiguration, and additional attempts.)

 Tip: Take your time filling out the fields, it's pretty easy to misconfigure the settings above.
-For example, incorrect path to the S3 bucket, forgetting to create or include the output folder, doubling up on the s3:// protocol in the path, etc. Your Add step dialog should look similar to:
+For example, the incorrect path to the S3 bucket, forgetting to create or include the output folder, doubling up on the s3:// protocol in the path, etc. Your Add step dialog should look similar to:

 5. Click Add when ready to proceed.